-Inhalers and nebulizers are two different devices used to deliver rescue or controller asthma medications directly into the lungs.
+Inhalers and nebulizers are two different devices used to deliver quick-relief medicines (also called rescue or fast-acting medicines) or long-term control medicines (also called controller or maintenance medicines) directly into the lungs.

 Inhalers are portable, handheld devices that are available in two types: